ksherman/kds-site-gatsby/src/posts/2009-11-01-from-there-its-your-typical-spiel.md

 Thanks for looking!
 As always, C&C are welcome.

-Peace
+Peace\
-&#8211; KS
+– KS

-This week&#8217;s title was taken from the song &#8220;Deathbed&#8221; by Relient K from their album Five Score And Seven Years Ago.
+This week's title was taken from the song "Deathbed" by Relient K from their album Five Score And Seven Years Ago.
 This is a mind-blowing and epic song.